canonical/charm-relation-interfaces/interfaces/vault_kv/v0/README.md

 Provider expectations

 - Must provide the vault url
-- Must provide a key value mountpoint
+- Must provide a key value mount, the mount name shall respect the following pattern: charm-<requirer app>-<user provided suffix>
 - Must provide a role_id and role_secret_id for each unit, with access protected by unit's egress_subnet

 ### Requirer

 Requirer expectations

-- Must provide a secret backend name, which must start with "charm-"
+- Must provide a mount suffix
 - Must provide an egress subnet for each unit used to protect access to the secret backend

 ## Relation Data

-Describe the contents of the databags, and provide schemas for them.

 [\[Pydantic Schema\]](./schema.py)